 Should the ULEZ and Congestion Charge be suspended in London?
 Bearing in mind that crowded public transport is a good way of spreading the coronavirus and even Sadiq Khan has changed his tune and is advising everyone to stop non-essential travel, would it not be a good idea to encourage people to use private cars and taxis instead?

 Using your own vehicle would ensure that you did not come into contact with other people so it is surely a wise move, particularly as traffic levels have reduced and the school run will be non-existent from today.
-The ABD certainly thinks it is a good idea – we issued this press release to highlight the issue: https://tinyurl.com/rcdoqow .
+We certainly think it is a good idea – we issued this press release to highlight the issue: https://tinyurl.com/rcdoqow .
 It would enable essential workers to get around in relative safety.

 Conservative Mayoral candidate Shaun Bailey supports the idea and has also called for parking charges to be abandoned – see https://tinyurl.com/w7nn8je .
 But will the Mayor suspend the ULEZ and Congestion Charge?
 It seems unlikely because the main object of these schemes is to generate money for the Mayor and TfL and they have not reduced congestion or air pollution.
 Indeed traffic congestion has got even worse since the charge was introduced.
 It might be simpler and wiser to abandon them altogether!

 Postscript: only hours after issuing this post, the Mayor announced the suspension of the Congestion Charge, ULEZ and LEZ.

 You can “follow” this blog by clicking on the bottom right in most browsers or by using the Contact page to send us a message requesting.
 You will then receive an email alerting you to new posts as they are added.